LaunchMenu-archive/Adjust-Archive_20200308/README.md

 </details>

 ### Model-View-Controller (MVC)
-Adjust makes heavy use of the MVC paradigm, or more specifically MV paradigm since the model and controller are embedded in our 'Module' class.
+Adjust makes heavy use of the MVC paradigm, or more accurately MV\* paradigm since the model and controller are embedded in our 'Module' class.
 To create a GUI element, you create a 'view class' which extends the `React Component` class, and attach it to our module.

 Modules are only instantiated in the main node process of our application, but their view classes can be instantiated in any window of the application.
 You can even create multiple view instances for the same module.